King Kojata: Mordvin people

 In a tale from the Mordvin people titled "Обещанный сын" ("The Promised Son"), an old couple are sad for not having any children.
 One day, the old man walks a bit and stops by a mill to drink a bit of water from the river.
 However, a creature comes out of the depths and grabs the man by the beard, making him promise to deliver the creature the thing the man does not know he has at home.
 The old man returns home and discovers his wife gave birth to a boy.
 Years later, the boy has a dream about a gray-bearded man telling him to remind his father of the deal.
 The boy decides to leave home and walks through the woods until he reaches the hut of Baba Yaga.
 The witch tells the boy that the gray-bearded man is her brother-in-law, who has a daughter by Baba Yaga's sister, and another eleven from a second marriage.
-The witch advises the boy to roll a ball until it reaches the edge of a lake, wait for the coming of twelve doves (who are the gray-bearded maidens), steal the clothes of the eldest daughter.
+The witch advises the boy to roll a ball until it reaches the edge of a lake, wait for the coming of twelve doves (who are the gray-bearded's daughters), steal the clothes of the eldest daughter.
 The boy does and steals the clothes of the eldest daughter, and only returns it after she declares she will make him her husband.
 The girl turns the boy into a grouse and herself back into a dove, and both fly to the gray-bearded man's house.
 There, the gray-bearded man orders the boy to perform some tasks for him: to build a bridge over a river; to raze a forest, plant a wheat field, harvest it, grind the grain into flour, and prepare a bread with the flour - all of this overnight; and identify the girl from a row of his twelve daughters.
 The girl helps the boy either by magic spells or by her advice.
 He identifies the girl from the row of daughters, but the girl's step-mother becomes enraged, and plans to destroy the pair.
 The gray-bearded man's eldest daughter tell the boy they have to escape, and her step-mother and eleven step-sisters go after them.
 The pair turn into a shepherd (the boy) and a sheep (the girl).
 They deceive her family and fly back to the boy's father's house.